Budget-Friendly Luxury Getaway in Cape Town, South Africa

 Things to do in Cape Town, South Africa

-The southern tip of South Africa is privy to an array of beaches, including Camps Bay, Blouberg Bay and Hermanus.
+The southern tip of South Africa boasts an array of beaches, including Camps Bay, Blouberg Bay and Hermanus.
 However, if you’re looking to encounter some new friends at the beach, head to meet the penguins at Betty's Bay.
-This is one of two places to see penguins up close in the wild!
+This is one of two places to see penguins up close in the wild.

 See Cape Town from the water in a V&A Waterfront Cruise.
 Consider a sunset cruise that includes sailing around the bay in a Victorian sailboat.

-Cape Town is an excellent destination for hiking!
-Head out to Lions Head, Signal Hill and Table Mountain National Park offer breathtaking views and a bit of a workout.
+Cape Town is an excellent destination for hiking.
+Lion's Head, Signal Hill and Table Mountain National Park offer breathtaking views and a bit of a workout.

-You cannot miss out on the South African Drakenstein Lion Sanctuary.
-Here they rescue and rehabilitate lions.
-They even have an albino lion that is simply majestic looking.
+You cannot miss out on the South African Drakenstein Lion Sanctuary, where they rescue and rehabilitate lions.

-The Taal Monument is worth checking out, overlooking Paarl, Western Cape Province.
-It commemorates Afrikaans declared an official language of South Africa separate from Dutch.
-After you snap a photo of the gorgeous otherworldly architecture, you can hike around the trail and then enjoy the swing set on the side of the hill that has the most epic views of the town.
+The Taal Monument overlooks Paarl, Western Cape Province.
+It commemorates Afrikaans, which was declared an official language of South Africa, separate from Dutch.
+After you snap a photo of the gorgeous, otherworldly architecture, you can hike around the trail and then enjoy the swing set on the side of the hill that has the most epic views of town.

-Stay overnight (or a few nights!) at Beloftebos (in the town of Stanford) near the most southern tip of Africa, tucked away in a valley.
+Stay overnight (or a few nights) at Beloftebos, in the town of Stanford, near the most southern tip of Africa.
 This is a perfect destination to disconnect and reconnect.